 - Residents can pick up a new letterbox generously made and donated by local men’s sheds.

 - Garden regeneration and recovery program – residents can register for volunteer assistance.
-Chat to a member of the garden recovery group on Monday, Wednesday and Friday between 12 and 2pm.

 Planning team at recovery centre

 If you need planning advice, members of Council's Planning team will be at the recovery centre on the following dates: